zhaobao/L.js/README.md

 # L.js

-An simple extension for browser build in console.log, which can print call stack!!
+A simple extension for browser build in console.log, which can print call stack!!

 # How to use
 ```